kimlarocca/vue-component-library/README.md

 $ npm run generate
 ```

+## Site Setup

-Be sure to update the router base variable in nuxt.config.js!
+Be sure to update the router base variable in nuxt.config.js

+Register global components in the plugins/global.js file

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).